bcatoto/bsf/README.md

 Note that you must specify both a vectorizer and model, or else the predictions will not run.

 ### Scraper
 There are three different classes for each database (Springer Nature, Elsevier, and PubMed) that are extensions of the Scraper class.
 All functions have a scrape function that takes in a number of queries depending on the database.
 The function scrapes the data, processes the abstract, determines its relevancy, and stores relevant abstracts in the database.
-To scrape a database with a specific, run the following code with the Elsevier scraper as an example:
+To scrape a database with a specific keyword, run the following code with the Elsevier scraper as an example:
 ```
 from paiper.scraper.elsevier import ElsevierScraper
 scraper = ElsevierScraper("collection", classifier)